terminatorul/xref-tag/README.md

     Ex. installation for Ubuntu Linux: `apt install cscope`

-  By default cscope version 15.8b is expected.
+  Tested with cscope version 15.8b.

   According to the documentation `cscope` command is meant to reference and navigate `C` source code, but it is known to still work with `C++` for most uses, so this tool will pass `C++`